denten-books/plain-text/2-device.md

 > to judge by the voices, stood beings akin to him [@nabokov_invitation_1959, 176].

-Modernist literary technique of the sort gestures towards the object, arresting the illusion of mimesis and revealing the artifice of the literary device.
-The material affordances of the literary object continually were not seen as participating in the dynamics of meaning making.
-The book itself receded from view.
+In this way, formal literary technique gestures towards the object.
+It arrests the illusion of mimesis and reveals the artifice of the literary device.
+The material properties of the book place a hard constraint on its ideational content.
+Nabokov's draws attention to the boundary, but can go no further.
+The reader enters the fictional world only in thought, just like the fictional character cannot literally escape the page.

+The difficulty of pinpointing the liminal area of the transition between thoughts and objects translates to the critic's perpetual inability to grasp the material contexts of literary production.
 Echoing his Soviet colleagues in his influential *The Craft of Fiction*, the English critic Percy Lubbock, himself a formalist of sorts, would write:

 > To grasp the shadowy and fantasmal form of the book, to hold it fast, to
 > turn it over and to survey it at leisure---that is the effort of a critic of